Having a second screen can help you see several open apps at once. You can also connect a projector so everyone in the room can see your screen.

-and Windows RT will automatically detect the monitor.
+Windows should automatically detect and install the monitor.

-Tap or click Second screen then choose one of these options:
+Tap or click Project, and then choose one of these options:

 Duplicate.
 You’ll see the same things on both screens.

 Extend.
-Your screen is now spread over two monitors, and you can drag and move items between the two.
+You'll see everything spread over both screens, and you can drag and move items between the two.

 Second screen only.
-You’ll see everything on the connected screen, and the other one will remain blank.
+You’ll see everything on the connected screen.
+Your other screen will be blank.

-If you’re given a choice, tap Touch Input.
-Then follow the on-screen instructions.
+If you’re given a choice, tap or click Touch Input, and follow the on-screen instructions.